shreeramkedlaya/tetris/README.md

 ## Acknowledgments

 - The Tetris game logic is based on the classic Tetris game by Alexey Pajitnov.
-- This project was inspired by various Tetris implementations and tutorials available online.
+- This project was inspired by various Tetris implementations and tutorial available online.

-Have fun playing Tetris!
+**Have fun playing Tetris!**